beetlebugorg/s57/README.md

 ## Overview

 S-57 is the data transfer standard developed by the International Hydrographic Organization (IHO) for digital hydrographic data.
-This parser provides complete support for reading S-57 ENC datasets with a focus on correctness, performance, and ease of use.
+This parser reads S-57 ENC datasets, extracting features, geometries, and metadata.

 ## Project Disclaimer